PSA Basics

 What Is a PSA Cert Number, and Why Should You Check It?

-Learn what a PSA certification number means, where to find it on a slab, and how collectors use cert lookup before buying or sharing graded cards.
+Learn what a PSA cert number means, where to find it, and how collectors use cert lookup before buying or sharing graded cards.

 Every PSA slab has a certification number.
-It looks small, but it is one of the most useful pieces of information on the label.
+It looks like a small line of digits on the label, but for collectors it is one of the most important identifiers on the whole holder.

 Where to find the cert number